spreemohealth/style/README.md

 5. Your pre-commit hook should now be correctly configured.

-## Adding more linters
+## Adding support for more linters

-Adding support for additional programming languages is relatively straightforward.
+Adding support for linters of other programming languages is straightforward.
 You just have to add a `lint_<language>` method to the `Lint` class in the `pre_commit.lint` module.